-- For yielding verification according Ch 6: - At the middle of the full length, $\ell$ , of the considered stiffener. - At the reference point given in Figure 23. - For prescriptive buckling requirements according to Ch 8: - At the middle of the full length, $\ell$ , of the considered stiffener. - At the intersection point between the stiffener and its attached plate.
+- For prescriptive yielding verification according to Ch 6 and Ch 10, Sec 4: - At the middle of the full length, $\ell,$ of the considered stiffener. - At the reference point given in Figure 23. - For prescriptive buckling requirements according to Ch 8: - At the middle of the full length, $\ell,$ of the considered stiffener. - At the intersection point between the stiffener and its attached plate.